CPLC Research

 - Ido Golding

-Highlights from this project:
+Highlights from this project

-Theme 3: Collective dynamics: from cell-cell interaction to multicellular systems
+Collective dynamics: from cell-cell interaction to multicellular systems

-Description: Collective dynamics: from cell-cell interaction to multicellular organisms builds on our expertise in single-molecule and single-cell probes extending research to complex systems ranging from cell-cell interactions between neurons, to communication among bacterial cells, all the way to the behavior of multicellular organisms.
+Collective dynamics: from cell-cell interaction to multicellular organisms builds on our expertise in single-molecule and single-cell probes extending research to complex systems ranging from cell-cell interactions between neurons, to communication among bacterial cells, all the way to the behavior of multicellular organisms.

-Theme 4: Increasing biological realism in theory and computation
+Increasing biological realism in theory and computation

 - Leader: Zan Luthey-Shulten